cuijustin0617/gre_vocab_buddy/README.md

 - **Selection Algorithm**:
   - 75% of words are chosen based on least-reviewed status
   - 25% are randomly selected to maintain variety
-  - Words not seen in the last 24 hours are prioritized

 - **Study Session Flow**:
-  1. Choose number of words to study (default: 10)
+  1. Choose number of words to study
   2. For each word:
      - View dictionary and simplified definitions
      - See multiple example sentences